MAPPER

 Sperry Univac.
 Now owned by Unisys Corporation.
 Mapper originated in the 1970s based on some work in the 1960s, It has been functionally enhanced and kept current.
 It was also given an extension named ICE - Internet Commerce Enabler.

-Originally available on Sperry's Univac 1108, implementations now also exist for Windows NT, Sun Solaris and Linux.
+Originally available on Sperry's Univac 1108, implementations now also exist for Windows, Sun Solaris and Linux.
 The GUI on Windows is the most advanced of these.

 History

 MAPPER (MAintain, Prepare, and Produce Executive Reports) (alternatively nicknamed "Most Amazing Programming Product Ever Released" by enthusiasts)—officially renamed BIS (Business Information Server) but still called MAPPER by many users—began as an internal product.
 It was developed in Sperry Univac's computer factory in Roseville, Minnesota to help the company manage their factory producing computer hardware.
 It was initially called CRT RPS (Report Processing System), to differentiate it from RPG.
 Its first external customer was Santa Fe Railway.
 Besides the Santa Fe, the Kansas City government was an early customer.
 MAPPER became a popular solution in the Government sector.
 User group communities formed like the New England MAPPER Users Group.
 The concept of MAPPER was conceived by Louis Schlueter in 1967 and presented in a whitepaper in February 1968 entitled 418 Report Processing System to management and accepted for development immediately.
 Three developers (Bill Grey, Louis Schlueter and Chuck Hanson) began coding under another budget that was initially approved for a different project.
 They had a lot of resistance, such as the lead programmer (Jack Olgren) under the initial testing department (the original programming was for stress testing the hardware), stating "You can't use computers that way!" but after seeing more of what was happening, he joined the team and eventually became the lead programmer due to his genius mind.
 Unfortunately, he died a year later, never to see the full realization implemented.
 There was so much continued obstruction, fighting the cognitive dissonance around traditional thinking at that time.

 CRT RPS was renamed MAPPER in 1975.
 Because of its unofficial status, it was a low-budget development, and was built for minimum use of resources.
 Today the entire system, minus user data, is only 25 megabytes.
 It was written in Assembler language.
 Initially it had only limited string manipulation; that has since been corrected.
 A Macro capability was also subsequently added.
 The development of the UNIVAC 1100, as well as pressure from customers, led to a release for more general use in 1979.

 In the mid-1980s, Sperry actively marketed MAPPER, including advertising featuring "MAPPER Man", the self-empowered executive end-user.
 In the Scandinavian countries, Sperry had a MAPPER song—"Do it the MAPPER way!"
 (1983)—written and performed by an ABBA-style group.